sydekix/bloom/README.md

 # Bloom
 "Bloom" is a class project for Mississippi Coding Academies.
-It's a web page built from a reference image.
+It's a web page built from a reference image via code-alongs and independent study.